Course Guide for your final project on the SUNY Broome Library page:

-- Regardless of the media, method, or platform you use, you must include a bibliography/list of sources you consulted.
+- Regardless of the medium, method, or platform you use, you must include a bibliography/list of sources you consulted.

 4. Timeline for this assignment

-- Submit a written first draft of your idea/plans to me by February 23 at 11:59 PM.
-This draft should include:
+- March 16, 11:59 PM: Submit a written first draft of your idea/plans to me.
+This is your midterm assignment.

 – A narrative of the alternate-historical event